redhat-openstack/website/source/uncategorized/deploying-rdo-using-tuskar-and-tripleo.html.md

 <div class="offset3 span8 pull-s">
 # Instructions

-Can be found here [1](https://github.com/mtaylor/tuskar_install/blob/master/README.md).
+Can be found [here](//github.com/mtaylor/tuskar_install/blob/master/README.md).
 If you run into issues please reach out on #tuskar on freenode irc.

 </div>
 </div>